 Caisse Française de Financement Local holds cash surpluses in its account at the Banque de France or invests them in either European public sector bonds or replacement assets (banking sector securities or short-term loans to SFIL, its parent company - see section 4.2.2).
-They are mentioned with a $^{(3)}$ in the table above.
+They are mentioned with a (3) in the table above.

-The amount of liquid assets and assets eligible for refinancing by the Banque de France, excluding cash deposited with a bank or the Banque de France, represents EUR 41.9 billion, i.e. 71.3% of the Caisse Française de Financement Local's cover pool.
+The amount of liquid assets and assets eligible for refinancing by the Banque de France, excluding cash deposited with a bank or the Banque de France, represents EUR 41.3 billion, i.e. 70.3% of the Caisse Française de Financement Local's cover pool.

-The amount of financing commitments given came to EUR 4.3 billion as of March 31, 2021.
-These are loans signed but not yet paid, granted to SFIL as part of the refinancing of large export credits for EUR 4.2 billion (as a reminder, these loans benefit from an unconditional and irrevocable guarantee from the French State) and new loans still to be paid to French local authorities as part of the sensitivity reduction of outstandings for EUR 0.1 billion.
+The amount of financing commitments given came to EUR 6.0 billion as of September 30, 2021.
+These are almost all loans signed but not yet paid, granted to SFIL as part of the refinancing of large export credits (as a reminder, these loans benefit from an unconditional and irrevocable guarantee from the French State).